nuagenetworks/vspkdoc/_sources/v6/nuport.rst.txt

 - ``last_updated_by``: ID of the user who last updated the object.

+- ``last_updated_date``: Time stamp when this object was last updated.

+- ``native_vlan``: Native VLAN to carry untagged traffic on this port.
+Applicable for Access Ports on Cisco 9K only.
+Possible values are 1-3967.

 - ``template_id``: The ID of the template that this Port was created from

 - ``permitted_action``: The permitted  action to USE/EXTEND  this Gateway.